A Multifaceted View of English Drinking Customs

-The style of writing is typically Victorian, somewhat ornate and with a rhythmic pattern to the clauses and sub-clauses typical of the time.
+The style of writing is typically Victorian, rather ornate and with a rhythmic pattern to the clauses and sub-clauses.
 Still, flashes of the American insouciance appear.

-Despite all this, it would be a mistake to think White wrote a temperance tract.
-And in fact, he exhibited, rather trop I thought for one seemingly chary of drink, a liking for English beer!
+Despite this, it would be a mistake to think White wrote a temperance tract.
+In fact, he exhibited, rather too much for one chary of drink, a liking for English beer!

 At Trinity College he was much impressed with its ale (then brewed at the college), and expressed this to his host.
 So enthusiastic was White, the host bade him to drink Trinity’s very special “audit ale”.